stringer-rss/stringer/README.md

 Stringer has no external dependencies, no social recommendations/sharing, and no fancy machine learning algorithms.

+But it does have keyboard shortcuts and was made with love!

 When `BIG_FREE_READER` shuts down, your instance of Stringer will still be kicking.

 ![](https://raw.github.com/swanson/stringer/master/screenshots/instructions.png)